-Which brings us (finally, you might say) to Ballantrae Golf Club.
-The course was designed by Doug Carrick and opened in 2001.
+And one of mine is Ballantrae Golf Club, which was designed by Doug Carrick and opened in 2001.
 It’s part of an adult lifestyle community on Markham Road (Hwy 48) just north of Aurora Road.

-Ballantrae is one of the smartest designs I’ve ever played.
-The fairways tend to be fairly generous off the tee, which is great for higher handicaps or any player who sprays their tee shots.
+At first glance, the golf course looks pretty straightforward but after you play it a couple of times you begin to appreciate that it’s actually a pretty clever design.
+The fairways are fairly generous, which is great for higher handicaps or any player who sprays their tee shots.
 The driver is the hardest club in the bag to hit consistently well, so why punish players right from the start?
 That leads to frustration and lessens the enjoyment.

 The par-4 second hole is a perfect example.
 The fairway doesn’t turn a lot but deep bunkers at the bend threaten to gobble up a poor drive and make getting home in two doubtful.
 However, if you can carry the bunkers, then you’re rewarded with a short approach.
 The conservative route around the bunkers will leave a mid iron or fairway metal to the green.

 Carrick has fashioned some incredible green complexes at Ballantrae too.
 The putting surfaces are raised anywhere from four to ten feet and feature shaved sides with deep bunkers flashed into the hill sides and long, steep run-off areas where chipping is difficult.
 Depending on pin positions, you could be trying anything from a soft flop shot with a lob wedge to a bump and run with a hybrid to get your ball on the green.

 The greens are fairly large but humps, contours, side slopes and bowls make putting a challenge.
 Also fun!